OpenSlides/openslides-backend/docs/actions/account.json_upload.md

 Besides the usual headers as seen in payload (name and type), there are these differences:

 - `username`: object with info "generated" or "done", depending on whether the username was generated or not.
+The username may be overwritten when matching via the `member_nubmer`, then the info will be "new"
 - `saml_id`: object with info "new" if set for the first time or "done" if changed. "error" will be reported on duplicate "saml_ids.
 - `default_password`: object with info "generated" or "done", depending on whether the default_password was generated or not.
 The info "warning" signalizes, that `default_password`, `password` and `can_change_own_password` will be removed by setting `saml_id`, because local login will not be possible anymore.
 - `default_vote_weight` doesn't allow 0 values
+- `email` must be a valid email
+- `member_number`: object with info "done", depending on whether the username was generated or not.
+The member_number may be overwritten when it is not yet set on a referenced user, then the info will be "new". "error" will be used if the member_number is not unique, already set on the matched user or the member_number matches a different user than the other matching criteria

 The row state can be one of "new", "done" or "error".
 In case of an error, no import should be possible.